adobe/reactor-turbine/README.md

 # @adobe/reactor-turbine

-Rule engine for processing rules on a client's website as well as delegating logic to extensions.
+Launch rule engine which processes rules on client websites and delegates logic to extensions.

 ## Development Setup